-- Chipped or cracked tooth: to remove any debris or food particles from the area of damage, rinse the mouth gently with cool water.
-If a piece has broken off and can be saved, place in a container of cold milk and bring it with you to the office.
-If addressed in a timely manner, we may be able to reattach the piece.
+To remove any debris or food particles from the area of damage, rinse the mouth gently with cool water.
+If a piece has broken off and you can save it, place it in a container of cold milk and bring it with you to the office.
+We may be able to reattach the piece if addressed in a timely manner.
 If not, we can provide you with options such as porcelain veneers.

-- Tooth pain: sudden or throbbing tooth pain can have a variety of causes and should be evaluated by one of our dentists.
+Sudden or throbbing tooth pain can have a variety of causes and should be evaluated by one of our dentists.
 Applying a cold compresses on the outside of the cheek can help alleviate immediate pain.
-Over-the-counter pain medication can also be used to reduce discomfort until you can be seen.
+You can also use over-the-counter pain medication to reduce discomfort until we can see you.
 It is important to not let the pain go unaddressed for a long period of time.

-- Knocked out tooth: if the tooth is intact and can be located, pick it up by the crown (top) of the tooth and attempt to place back into the socket.
-If this cannot be done without significant pain, either hold it between your cheek and gums, or place it in warm milk.
+If the tooth is intact and can be located, pick it up by the crown (top) of the tooth and attempt to place it back into the socket.
+If you cannot do this without significant pain, either hold it between your cheek and gums or place it in warm milk.
 You can also place it in a cup of your own saliva.
 It’s important to keep the tooth moist with your saliva or milk.
 We will attempt to save the tooth if you bring it in as soon as possible.

 Single-visit Root Canals